Open to the Public

 Significant grasses include big bluestem, Indian grass, prairie dropseed and prairie cordgrass.
 Uncommon prairie flora like the northern gentian, Nuttall's sunflower and small white lady's slipper also thrive at Foxhome Prairie.

 Although the greater prairie chicken gets the most attention, there are dozens of other bird species that inhabit the preserve.
 They include the marbled godwit (a species of special concern), bobolink, western meadowlark, savannah sparrow, gray catbird, and downy woodpecker.
 Several mammals live on the Foxhome Prairie, including the prairie deer mouse, meadow vole, masked shrew, meadow jumping mouse, striped skunk, red fox, and whitetail jackrabbit.

 The diverse butterfly population adds a special touch of beauty to the preserve.
-Species here include the monarch, red admiral, wood nymph, orange sulphur, black swallowtail, and Poweshiek skipper (a species of special concern).
+Species here include the monarch, red admiral, wood nymph, orange Sulphur and black swallowtail.
+The preserve originally supported the poweshiek skipper, a now federally endangered species, but it has not been documented here in recent years.
 Among the reptiles and amphibians at Foxhome Prairie are the great plains toad, wood frog, northern leopard frog, and the plains garter snake.

 For more information on visiting this and other Minnesota preserves, check out our Preserve Visitation Guidelines.